kifj/stomp-test/README.md

 # stomp-test

-Sample application how to use Wildfly with Websockets and Stomp
+Sample application how to use Wildfly with Websockets

 [for details](https://blog.johannes-beck.name/?p=285)

 ## CLI-Scripts for Wildfly

-This creates the STOMP acceptor on port 61614

-	/socket-binding-group=standard-sockets/socket-binding=messaging-stomp:add(port=61614)
-	/subsystem=messaging-activemq/server=default/remote-acceptor=stomp:add(\
-		socket-binding=messaging-stomp,\
-		params={[name=protocols, key=STOMP]})

-The application needs a queue, a topic and a datasource.
+The application needs a datasource.

 	etc/create-stomp-test.cli